-This one verse is a gold mine of practical application because in this one verse, God separates the group from the individual.
+This one verse is a gold mine of practical application because, in this one verse, God separates the group from the individual.

 Do you know why we have what we call liberal and conservative churches?
 Throughout my life, I have heard that it is because of authority issues.
 While this is absolutely true, it is also only a generic, or a general answer.
 More specifically, many, maybe even the majority, of our differences exist because people ignore this one verse.

 To many, it only makes sense that because the church is composed of individuals, the church can do what individuals can do.
 This idea has been repeated over and over again since churches split in the 1940s and 1950s.
 The individual is supposed to be charitable.
-The individual is supposed to care for orphans, for the sick and the poor.
+The individual is supposed to care for orphans, the sick, and the poor.
 Individuals make up the church so the church must also have these responsibilities.
-Thus the church is supposed to build orphanages, to operate soup kitchens, to donate to hospitals and universities.
+Thus the church is supposed to build orphanages, operate soup kitchens, and donate to hospitals and universities.
 The problem is that in I Timothy 5:16, God separates the group and the individual.
 God makes different rules for the individual Christian and for the group of Christians we call the local congregation.
-There are things the individual can do which the group cannot, and there are things the group can do, that the individual cannot.
+There are things the individual can do that the group cannot, and there are things the group can do, that the individual cannot.

 And this is our one main point.
 If you don't get anything else out of the lesson, get this one thing.
 There is a difference between the group and the individual.
 There are different rules for each.

-So we are going to go through I Timothy 5 to see not only this command laid out, but also the reasons for it.
+So we are going to go through I Timothy 5 to see not only this command laid out but also the reasons for it.
 We will see that this is not some arbitrary statement, culturally limited to New Testament times or New Testament lands and of no real importance to us.
 Rather, God makes this distinction in order to help us universally.
 It is just as relevant today as when it was written and we ignore it at our peril.
 After we make our way through the text, we will end with everyday, practical applications.